-Table 1: Population Diversity and Economic Specialization
+Table 1: Intra-Ethnic Diversity and Economic Specialization

-Economic Specializat ion (Count))
+Econo mic Special ization

 (1) (2) (3) (4) (5) (6) (7)

-Population Diversity 0.27 0.31 0.27 0.27 0.25 0.27 0.36
+Intra-Ethnic Diversity 0.27 0.31 0.27 0.27 0.25 0.27 0.36

 (0.05) (0.05) (0.05) (0.05) (0.05) (0.05) (0.09)

 Absolute Latitude 0.15 0.80

 (0.09) (0.30)

 Area 0.01 0.01

 (0.04) (0.05)

 Elevation (Avg.) -0.03 0.31

 (0.11) (0.16)

 Precipitation (Avg.) -0.08 0.13

 (0.09) (0.16)

 Temperature (Avg.)
 0.04 0.73

 (0.08) (0.25)

 Adjusted- R^2 0.07 0.08 0.06 0.06 0.06 0.06 0.15

 Observations 116 116 116 116 116 116 116

-Notes: This table establishes the positive statistically and economically significant correlation between economic specialization and population diversity as measured by expected heterozygosity after accounting for a set of basic geographical controls.
+Notes: This table shows the positive statistically and economically significant correlation between economic specialization and intra-ethnic diversity as measured by expected heterozygosity (i.e., average probability that two randomly chosen individuals in an ethnicity do not share the same allele of a neutral gene) after accounting for a set of basic geographical controls.
 Economic specialization counts the number of specialized activities present in an ethnicity.
 Standardized coefficients.
 Heteroskedasticity robust standard error estimates are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.

-A potential concern is that population diversity might be capturing the effect of absolute latitude.
+A potential concern is that intra-ethnic diversity might be capturing the effect of absolute latitude.
 In particular, technologies and institutions have historically spread more easily across similar latitudes, where climate and the duration of days were not drastically different.
-Furthermore, the positive high correlation between absolute latitude and development, which has been widely documented in the economic growth and development literature (Spolaore and Wacziarg, 2013), might confound the effect of population diversity.
-In order to address this potential concern column 2 accounts for the effect of absolute latitude.
-Although absolute latitude enters positively (albeit statistically insignificantly) in this specification, the effect of population diversity remains highly statistically significant and increases by 10 percent.
-This increase in the point estimate for δ_1 accurately reflects the fact that there is a strong negative relationship between absolute latitude and diversity (Michalopoulos, 2012).
+Furthermore, the positive high correlation between absolute latitude and development, which has been widely documented in the economic growth and development literature (Spolaore and Wacziarg, 2013), might confound the effect of intra-ethnic diversity.
+In order to mitigate this potential concern column 2 accounts for the effect of absolute latitude.
+Although absolute latitude enters positively (albeit statistically insignificantly) in this specification, the effect of intra-ethnic diversity remains highly statistically significant and increases by 10 percent.
 Column 3 accounts for the total area of the ethnic homeland, since all else equal, larger areas may contain a more diverse population by construction.
 In particular, cultural assimilation may be more difficult in large territories, thus, contributing to cultural diversity.
-Additionally, total area may confound the effect of market potential, which is a potential driver of economic specialization.22 Nonetheless, the inclusion of this control does not affect the estimated effect of population diversity.
-Column 4 accounts for the effect of mean elevation, which has been shown to negatively correlate with ethnolinguistic heterogeneity at the country level (Michalopoulos, 2012); without affecting the results.
+Additionally, total area may confound the effect of market potential, which is a potential driver of economic specialization.24